(A) This rule and its supplemental rules describe the procedures for the administrative review and adjustment of child support orders.

-(6) "Non-requesting party" means the person who did not submit the JFS 01849,"Request for Administrative Review of the Support Order" (rev. 12/2008), or, in an administrative review initiated by the child support enforcement agency (CSEA), the obligor.
+(6) "Non-requesting party" means the person who did not submit the JFS 01849, "Request for Administrative Review of the Support Order" ( effective or revised effective date as identified in rule 5101:12-60-99 of the Administrative Code), or, in an administrative review initiated by the child support enforcement agency (CSEA), the obligor.

 (7) "Party" or "parties" means the obligee, which may be a caretaker or any party with legal custody of the child, and/or the obligor(s) to a child support order.

 When a party has a legal guardian or an authorized representative, the legal guardian or an authorized representative may submit documentation on behalf of the party.